britram/taps-transports/draft-ietf-taps-transports.md

 error recovery and concealment, rate adaptation, and security {{RFC7202}}.
-Accordingly, RTP implementations tend to be targeted at particular application domains (e.g., voice-over-IP, IPTV, or video conferencing), with a feature set optimised for that domain, rather than being general purpose implementations of the protocol.
+Accordingly, RTP implementations tend to be targeted at particular application domains (e.g., voice-over-IP, IPTV, or video conferencing), with a feature set optimized for that domain, rather than being general purpose implementations of the protocol.

 ### Transport Features